ForthScriptLang/forthscript/README.md

 ### Arrays
 Array is a type equivalent to ```list``` in python or ```std::vector<any>``` in c++.
 It is a resizable indexable collection, that may conatin elements of different types.

-Arrays literals is a list of any pila values separated by spaces and enclosed by ```[]```.
+Arrays literals is a list of any forthscript values separated by spaces and enclosed by ```[]```.
 For instance, ```[2 3 [1 2 3 "Hello, there"] ["How was your day?"
 True not] False +]``` is indeed a valid array literal with numbers, strings, booleans, arrays and native words in it.

 Expression ```[1 2 3]``` won't instantiate a new array every time it is encountered.
-Instead, it is just referenced by code (which is also in fact pila array).
+Instead, it is just referenced by code (which is also in fact forthscript array).
 Like numbers, strings and booleans, when interpreter as instruction, it will push reference to this array on the stack.
 ```
 []# [1 2 3]
 [[1 2 3]]#